-The Basics: What to Consider When Making an Offer on a Home in Maricopa, AZ
+The Basics: 9 Things to Consider When Making an Offer on a Home in Maricopa, Arizona

 The Arizona Purchase Contract is what is used to make an offer on a house in Maricopa, AZ.
 It is a 10 page document full of details and information.
 Although there are many different situations, negotiations, and circumstances that can make an offer very complicated, I would like to discuss the basic items you should think about when making an offer.

 - Offer Price: This is the biggest item to think about.
 How much do you want to offer on the home.
 This number can change in many ways.
 For example, perhaps you do not have the funds to pay your closing costs.
 You may want to have the seller pay them for you.
 This is called seller concessions.
 Since this weakens your offer a bit, you may consider raising your offer price about 3% to make up for the difference.
 Also, talk with your real estate agent about this number.
 Check some recently sold comps and see if your amount is over or under and why.
 Make sure you confirm with your mortgage lender that you are pre-qualified up to the amount needed unless you are paying in cash.

 - Earnest Money: How much earnest money will you be paying?
 Earnest money is a promise you are serious about your offer.
 If for some reason you have to back out of the contract outside the legal boundaries, you may lose your earnest money to the seller.
 To figure out an estimate of what earnest money should be, you can use 1% of the offered price as a guideline.
 But consult with your realtor about this.